 Young Hearing will help you to choose the appropriate level of technology and function to suit your listening needs.
 You may be eligible to obtain assistance towards hearing aid funds.
 There are several funding options available for New Zealand residents.

-The Ministry of Health has two types of funding available for hearing aids: the Hearing Aid Funding Scheme and the Hearing Aid Subsidy Scheme.
+The Ministry of Social Development's Disability Support Services (DSS) offers two types of funding for hearing aids: the Hearing Aid Subsidy Scheme and the Hearing Aid Funding Scheme.
 Depending on your circumstances and type of hearing loss, you may be able to get help from one of these schemes.

 Hearing Aid Subsidy Scheme